Continued fractions of cubic Laurent series: Introduction

-It is worth mentioning that the lower bounds in Theorem~\ref{th3} are not the best possible.
+It is worth mentioning that the lower bounds in Theorem~\ref{th3} are not best possible.
 Direct numerical computations of the first several hundred convergents $p_n/q_n$ of the continued fraction~\eqref{no5} suggest that better bounds should take place.
-For example, for $a=1$, they indicate that even with $t=3$ we should get a non-trivial lower bound on $||qx||$. we provide those better numerical bounds in the last column of the table.
-They can be considered as the limitation of our hypergeometric method.
+For example, for $a=1$ they indicate that even with $t=3$ we should get a non-trivial lower bound on $||q\xi||$.
+We provide those better numerical bounds in the last column of Table~\ref{tab1}.
+They can be considered as the limitation of our method.
 In fact, for some pairs $(a, t)$ the numerators and denominators of the convergents seem to be both divisible by a big power of two or three, which leads to substantially better estimates on $\gcd(p_{4k+2}, q_{4k+2})$ than in Lemma~\ref{lem5}.
-But even without this phenomenon, some of the estimates in the proof of Theorem~\ref{th3} do not look optimal (for example, the one in~\eqref{lem5_eq} and probably~\eqref{eq11},~\eqref{eq10}).
+But even without this phenomenon, some of the estimates in the proof of Theorem~\ref{th3} do not look optimal (for example, one in~\eqref{lem5_eq} and probably~\eqref{eq11},~\eqref{eq10}).

-We expect that an analogue of the hypergeometric method also applies to algebraic numbers that arise from the series~\textnumero 4.
-At least, numerical computations suggest so.
-If that is the case, we will be able to provide non-trivial effective improvements of the theorem of Liouville for all cubic irrational $\xi\in\RR$.
+We expect that an analogue of the hypergeometric method also applies to other cubic series from the list.
 We will explore that direction in further research.
+It is worth mentioning that every cubic series can be easily transformed to the series~\textnumero 4 by an appropriate M\"obius map.

+Another important consequence of the constructed continued fractions is that they provide cubic irrationals $\xi$ with very good rational approximations $p/q$.
+In other words, with help of these continued fractions one can construct infinitely many pairs $(p/q, \xi)\in\QQ\times \AA_3$ with very small distances $|p/q - \xi|$ in terms of the heights of $p/q$ and $\xi$.
+Here, by $\AA_3$ we denote the set of all real cubic irrationals.
+As numerical computations suggest (we will talk about them in detail later), these distances are close to, if not one of, smallest possible among all pairs in $\QQ\times \AA_3$.
+This allows us to investigate the question of providing an effective uniform lower bound for $||q\xi||$ that is satisfied for all cubic irrationals~$\xi$.

 Denote by $P_\xi(x)$ the minimal polynomial of $\xi$ with integer coprime coefficients.
 In this paper, by the height of $\xi$ we mean its naive height, i.e. the maximal absolute value of the coefficients of $P_\xi$, and denote it by $H(\xi)$.

-Lang conjectured~\cite{lang_1991} that a stronger version of the Roth theorem should be satisfied.
-Namely, that for any real algebraic $\alpha$ and any $\epsilon>0$, there are only finitely many solutions of the inequality

-The motivation behind this bound is dictated by the Khintchine theorem.
-It states, in particular, that the above bound is satisfied for almost all real numbers $\xi$ in terms of the Lebesgue measure.
-There are no obvious reasons why algebraic numbers of degree at least 3 should behave differently to generic real numbers.
+In Section~\ref{sec4} we prove the following result.